 - 1. 490 years from the birth of Abraham to the exodus from Egypt, minus fifteen years between the birth of Ishmael and the birth of Isaac.
 That was the time Abraham was trying to make the promise of God come to pass by his wife Sarah's machinations.
 God didn't count the time when Ishmael was usurping the promise. - 2.
 490 years between the exodus from Egypt and Solomon dedicating the Temple, not counting the time Israel was out of fellowship with God in the book of Judges. - 3.
 490 years between Solomon and the decree for the Jews to rebuild Jerusalem; the seventy years of Babylonian Captivity are not counted. - 4.
-490 years between the decree to rebuild Jerusalem and the Second Advent, with 2,000

-(+/-) years of the Church Age not included in the count.
-That's because Israel, as a nation, in the Gospels, rejected their Messiah.
-(Peter Ruckman, Bible Believer's Commentary on Daniel, pages 255-256)."
+490 years between the decree to rebuild Jerusalem and the Second Advent, with 2,000 (+/-) years of the Church Age not included in the count.
+That's because Israel, as a nation, in the Gospels, rejected their Messiah."91

-- 24 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy. - 24 "Seventy weeks are decreed about your people and your holy city, to finish the transgression, to put an end to sin, and to atone for iniquity, to bring in everlasting righteousness, to seal both vision and prophet, and to anoint a most holy place. - 24 "Seventy weeks have been determined for your people and for your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the Holy of Holies.
+- 24 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and - 24 "Seventy weeks are decreed about your people and your holy city, to finish the transgression, to put an end to sin, and to atone for iniquity, to bring in everlasting righteousness, to seal both vision and prophet, and to anoint a most holy place. - 24 "Seventy weeks have been determined for your people and for your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the Holy of Holies.